Lasobi/cli_dice/README.md

     python dice_roller.py -d 6 -n 3

 This command will simulate rolling a 6-sided die 3 times.

+## Creating an Executable
+You can create a standalone executable using PyInstaller.
+Run the following command:

+    pyinstaller --onefile dice_roller.py

+This will create a dist directory containing the dice_roller executable.
+You can run this executable without needing Python installed.

+Example:

+    ./dist/dice_roller -d 6 -n 3

 ## Output
 The script will print the result of each die roll to the console.
 For example: